Police use of force: Ending excessive use of force by law enforcement is a crucial step toward healthy, safe communities.

 Insights & Analyses

-• Large racial disparities are evident in police use-of-force incidents in the nine-county Bay Area: the rate of use-of-force incidents involving Black and Latinx residents was higher than all other groups from 2016 to 2022.
+• Large racial disparities are evident in police use-of-force incidents in the nine-county Bay Area: the rate of use of force incidents on Black and Latinx residents were higher than all other groups over the nine-year period of 2016 to 2024 combined.

 • The overwhelming majority of law enforcement use-of-force incidents involve men.